 In the late 2000s major newsroom layoffs at traditional news organizations dramatically reduced news coverage of state public policy.
 In 2009, a small group of Connecticut residents, concerned about the decline in watchdog journalism, formed the Connecticut News Project, Inc.

-What started out as a three-year experiment with three employees in 2010 is now a leadership journalism brand with a reputation as one of the most trusted and reliable sources for accurate, in-depth news about public policy in Connecticut.
+What started out as an experiment with three employees in 2010 is now a leadership journalism brand with a reputation as one of the most trusted and reliable sources for accurate, in-depth news about public policy in Connecticut.